indu-sen/Portfolio-Projects/SQL/Immunizations/README.md

 The data analysis projects aim to create a comprehensive flu shots dashbard for the year 2022.

-The dashboards provides insights into the distribution of flu shots among patients, categorizing them by age, race, county, and providing overall statistics.
+The dashboard provides insights into the distribution of flu shots among patients, categorizing them by age, race, county, and providing overall statistics.

 It also features a dynamic display of the cumulative flu shots administered throughout the year, the overall count of flu shots given, and a roster of patients who have received the flu shots.